isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Master Google Ads to Turbo Charge Your Leads & Sales.md

 	</div>
 	<div class="col is-8">
         <b>Gavin Choo</b><br>Gavin is an experienced Digital Marketing practitioner, with over 12 years of experience
-working in the Marketing &amp; Advertising industry in various roles such as Sales, Marketing, and Business Development, plus 4 years of experience in Professional Training and Coaching.
+working in the Marketing & Advertising industry in various roles such as Sales, Marketing, and Business Development, plus 4 years of experience in Professional Training and Coaching.
 He is also a Singapore WSQ ACTA certified trainer.
 He is passionate about showing business owners and brand marketers how to get results